PREVIEW

 Q: Can’t I just get a copy of the curriculum emailed to me?

-Q: When will the Board take this up?
+Q: When did the Board take this up?

-Q: What if the Board chooses the curriculum and I don’t like it?
+Q: What if I don't like the curriculum?

 A: In accordance with the California Healthy Youth Act (CHYA), parents have the right to opt their children out of this instruction.
 Your child will bring home an opt-out form at least fourteen days before the start of the lessons, and the school will also provide that form to you via Parent Square.
 Please note that this is an opt-out process, not an opt-in, so no action is required on your part unless you choose to withdraw your child from the curriculum.